onap/policy-parent/docs/clamp/acm/design-impl/participants/http-participant.rst

      - HttpStatus
      - The expected HTTP response code fo the REST request

+Sample Automation Composition instances.
+In that example the user fills the properties defined in the TOSCA for the HTTP participant :download:`click here <tosca/automation-composition-http.yml>`

 Http participant Interactions:
 ------------------------------
-The http participant interacts with Automation Composition Runtime on the northbound via DMaap.
+The http participant interacts with Automation Composition Runtime on the northbound via Message Broker.
 It interacts with any microservice on the southbound over http for configuration.

-The communication for the Automation Composition updates and state change requests are sent from the Automation Composition Runtime to the participant via DMaap.
+The communication for the Automation Composition updates and state change requests are sent from the Automation Composition Runtime to the participant via Message Broker.
 The participant invokes the appropriate http endpoint of the microservice based on the received messages from the Automation Composition Runtime.